luyadev/luya/docs/guide/app-admin-module.md

-# Admin Modules
+# Admin modules

-An Admin Module provides the ability to quickly create an adminstration section for your data.
+An admin module provides the ability to quickly create an admin UI section for your data.
 The LUYA Crud system is called [[ngrest-concept.md]] or you can also use [[app-admin-controllerview.md]] in order to render a view with data from a controller.

-Some features available in the Admin section:
+Some features available in the admin UI section:

-+ Create, Read, Update and Delete with Angular and Yii base on Active Records => [[ngrest-concept.md]]
++ Create, read, update and delete with AngularJS and Yii2 base on Active Records => [[ngrest-concept.md]]
-+ Display custom Data with a Controller and View File => [[app-admin-module-controllerview.md]]
++ Display custom data with a controller and view file => [[app-admin-module-controllerview.md]]
-+ Storage System for uploading images and files => {{luya\admin\storage\BaseFileSystemStorage}}
++ Storage system for uploading images and files => {{luya\admin\storage\BaseFileSystemStorage}}
-+ Permissions and Admin Menus => [[app-admin-module-permission.md]]
++ Permissions and admin UI menus => [[app-admin-module-permission.md]]
 + APIs

-## Creating an Admin Module
+## Creating an admin module

 You can use the [[app-console.md]] `module/create` to scaffold quickly all the required folders and files.
-The scaffolding command will genearte a new folder structure like this assuming we use the module name `mymodule`:
+The scaffolding command will generate a new folder structure like this:

 ```
 .